 approved for registration under the new Federation of his or her country of residence.
 This

-two- year period of residence shall be reduced to one year if the player has not participated in
+two- year period of residence shall be reduced to one year if the player has

 any FIDE competition (including continental individual and team events) for at least 5